KFCP/C_CourseDesign_24a/README.md

 Please unzip the compressed package `Fonts.7z` and use the txt files inside to replace all txt files with the same file names in the other folders.

+**If you have any questions, please use the issue feature to raise them.**

 ## Task 1

 Task 1 in this document refers to **Chapter 3, Task 2 (Design of a Small Management System Program)**.
 The contents in the folders *Demo_Grade_Management_System(Linked_List)* and *Demo_Grade_Management_System(Structure_Arrays)* are provided resources, and it is recommended to observe and learn from them first.
 The *Linked_List* version of the program can be viewed by directly examining the code in the `sms.c` file and attempting to run it.
 The *Structure_Arrays* version of the program needs to be opened in CodeBlocks by opening the `sms_main.cbp` file, then examining the files in the Sources and Headers sections on the left.
 Alternatively, you can directly view the `.c` and `.h` files in the folder.